fbpx Skip to the content

 Interactive Activities

-You can participate in free activities like face or hand painting, Ga-Ga Ball, fitness activities, arts and crafts, coloring, sidewalk chalk, and many more throughout the event.
+You can participate in free activities like face or hand painting, fitness activities, arts and crafts, tree climbing, sensory story time, group drumming, parachute play, and many more throughout the event.

 hand and face painint activity